eaott/CSE380/project/README.md

 ```
 See below for post-processing and other scripts.

+# Project structure
+- `includes` - header files needed for operation of main files, including the input parser
+- `src` - main source code for each problem, and the custom versions of Euler and RK solvers
+- `test` - code for tests, including the test framework itself
+- `third_party` - really, just Eigen for all the vector / matrix operations
+- `final_presentation.pdf` is the presentation with results combined

 # Make Targets
 The main targets for `make` are:
 - `runner` - creates the executable `runner` for the entire project